Alerting

 - The system key and service label (if present)

-- A localized summary and description (based on the configured
+- A localized summary and description (in the language picked per recipient)

 - A View system button linking directly to the system's detail page